perfsonar/docs/pscheduler_ref_archivers.rst

 it by querying DNS for an ``AAAA`` or ``A`` record, in that order.

 ``retry-policy`` - Optional.
-Describes how to retry failed attempts to submit the measurement to esmond before giving up.
+Describes how to retry failed attempts to submit the measurement to the socket before giving up.
 The default behavior is to try once and then give up.